 In American retail stores, cheeses are required to be labeled as raw or pasteurized.
 At Tria, you can be sure whether a cheese is raw or pasteurized by the marking P or R next to its name.
 We know many of the cheesemakers on our menus, and we know that they invest in the research to bring you the highest quality product, both in terms of deliciousness and safety.
 So try some raw milk cheese next time and taste the terroir.

 Note: This should not be construed as medical advice.
 Please consult a doctor before altering your diet.

-Claire Adler, ACS CCP
+Claire Adler, Friend of Tria and ACS CCP